 Walk into any home, at any time, and you will immediately recognize the smell of what is cooking.
 It evokes memories of childhood, fall days or just the ultimate comfort snack; The Toll House Chocolate Chip Cookie.
-The cookie is so loved in my home that I recently burned out my Viking Mixer making the cookie dough.
+In my home, the cookie is so loved that I recently burned out my Viking Mixer making the cookie dough.

 Here is the Toll House Cookie Recipe, curtesy of Epicurious.com